lycheeverse/lychee/README.md

 ## Development

-After [installing Rust](https://www.rust-lang.org/tools/install) use [Cargo](https://doc.rust-lang.org/cargo/) for building and testing.
+After [installing Rust](https://rust-lang.org/tools/install/) use [Cargo](https://doc.rust-lang.org/cargo/) for building and testing.
+On Linux the OpenSSL package [is required](https://github.com/seanmonstar/reqwest?tab=readme-ov-file#requirements) to compile `reqwest`, a dependency of lychee.
 For Nix we provide a flake so you can use `nix develop` and `nix build`.

 ## Installation